sabate/sabate/README.md

-### Hi there 👋

-Thanks for stopping to my repo.
-I'm David Sabaté
+### Hi there 👋 Thanks for stopping at my repo.

-- Security Architecture can be challenging, let's try to stay on top being simple and tidy.
+Security Architecture can be challenging, let's try to stay on top being simple and tidy.

 - 👷‍♂️ On a mission to learn by doing everyday.
-- 👨‍💼 Learning from the enterprise in equal measure to provide the best fit for it.
+- 👨‍💼 Learning from the enterprise in equal measure: to provide the best fit for it.
 - 💼 Reusinng artefacts whenever is possible.
-- 🏃‍♂️ Marathon in June "menos pastilla y mas zapatilla".
+- 🏃‍♂️ Marathon in June "menos pastilla y más zapatilla".
+Physical training is part of the package.

 <!--